Contents

 The property is the investment.
 So, if the condition of the property diminishes, the value of your investment diminishes with it.

-Regular property inspections allow you to catch things like plumbing and electrical issues before they become major problems that cost you thousands.
+Regular property inspections also allow you to catch things like plumbing and electrical issues before they become major problems that cost you thousands.

 Your greatest financial asset is the property itself, so regular management of that property allows you to ensure not only that cash flow (cash in) is strong but also cash out and the overall financial health.